Google Pixel 10a vs. Pixel 10: How does Google's affordable model stack up?

 Google Pixel 10a vs. Pixel 10: Productivity, AI, and performance

-The Google Pixel 10 has 12GB RAM, which, combined with the Google Tensor G5 chip, results in snappy performance, says Lee.
+The Google Pixel 10 has 12GB RAM, which, combined with the Google Tensor G5 chip, results in snappy performance, says Derrek Lee in his review.
 While this chip doesn't rival more powerful options like the Snapdragon 8 Elite, it will do for most users.
 However, you won't be able to enjoy heavy gaming on this phone, so if that is a priority for you, you'll have to step up to the Pixel 10 Pro or Pro XL anyway.
-You can expect that the Pixel 10a isn't a device for serious gamers either.
+We haven't fully tested it yet, but it's likely the Pixel 10a isn't a device for serious gamers either.

-Of course, the Pixel 10 comes with all the latest Google AI features, including deep Gemini integration, Voice Translate, and more.
+Of course, the Pixel 10 comes with all the latest Google AI features as well, including deep Gemini integration, Voice Translate, and more.
 Derrek says Voice Translate in particular really impresses him: he can speak English while others hear his actual voice speaking in their native language.
 There are also new features like Magic Cue that offer proactive help as the phone essentially gets to know you.
 It's still a work in progress, but it has tons of potential.
-Whether or not Magic Cue will be available with the Pixel 10a, along with other features like Pixel Journal, remains a mystery.
+Magic Cue is not available in the Pixel 10a.

-Overall, you can expect the Pixel 10a to be a step down in performance from the Pixel 10, though not by much.
-You'll still be able to access AI features, multitask, get work done, and enjoy entertainment.
+Overall, the Pixel 10a is a step down in performance from the Pixel 10, though not by much.
+You can still access AI features, multitask, get work done, and enjoy entertainment.
 But neither is the most powerful and feature-rich in the line.

 Google Pixel 10a vs. Pixel 10: Camera and camera features

-If taking photos is a priority, you'll be pleased to know that the rumor mill suggests the Pixel 10a will have a decent dual camera system, including a 48MP wide lens, 13MP ultra-wide, and 13MP front camera.
+If taking photos is a priority, you'll be pleased to know that the Pixel 10a has a decent dual-camera system, including a 48MP wide lens and a 13MP ultra-wide lens, alongside a 13MP front camera.
 This isn't fantastic, but it's not bad either.
+The main Quad PD dual pixel 48MP camera has an 82° field-of-view (FOV), while the 13MP ultra-wide 120° FOV.
+Both have Super Res Zoom up to 8x.

 Derrek says the telephoto lens on the Pixel 10 feels more capable than the zoom sensors in other phones he's tested, like the Samsung Galaxy S25.
 Photos taken with the Google Pixel 10 are crisp with true-to-life colors, he adds.
-You can probably expect a similar experience with the Pixel 10a, but we can't say for certain just yet.
+You can probably expect a similar experience with the Pixel 10a, but we can't say for certain just yet until we've tried it.

 Google Pixel 10a vs. Pixel 10: Which should you buy?